-Out of this frustration, a group of activists and intellectuals founded the Rhaynan Nationalist Party (RNP) in 1984.
+Out of this frustration, a group of activists and intellectuals founded the Rhaynan National Front (REM) in 1984.
 The party’s platform was based on a mixture of conservative and populist ideas, emphasizing national pride, cultural identity, and economic freedom with slight protectionism.

-At first, the RNP struggled to gain traction, as the Socialist Party still had a firm grip on the public vote.
-However, the RNP slowly built up a base of support in the southern states, where many residents felt neglected by the national government.
+At first, the REM struggled to gain traction, as the Socialist Party still had a firm grip on the public vote.
+However, the REM slowly built up a base of support in the southern provinces, where many residents felt neglected by the national government.
 The party’s message of standing up for Rhaynan interests resonated with people who felt marginalized by the dominant political elites.

-In the early 1990s, the RNP made its first electoral breakthrough, winning several provincial seats in Alla-gy and Nea-gy.
+In 1991, the REM made its first electoral breakthrough, winning several provincial seats in Alla-gy and Nea-gy.
 The party’s leaders promised to bring jobs and investment to the southern provinces, and many voters saw them as a fresh alternative to the old political establishment.